tonikelope/coronapoker/docs/BOTS.md

   smoke tests.

-The QA module runs in **tagged lanes** (JUnit 5 `@Tag`, selected by a Maven profile in `tools/qa/pom.xml`): the default **fast** lane runs everything *except* the tests tagged `slow`, `-P slow` runs only the slow lane, and `-P all` runs both. **Every bot matchup, baseline and difficulty-gradient simulation is tagged `slow`**, so a plain `mvn test` runs *none* of them — to calibrate the bot you must select the slow (or all) lane explicitly.
+The QA module runs in **tagged lanes** (JUnit 5 `@Tag`, selected by a Maven profile in `tools/qa/pom.xml`): `qa-fast` runs deterministic tests, `qa-heavy` runs the non-bot slow lanes, and `qa-release` combines those two.
+**Every bot matchup, baseline and difficulty-gradient simulation is tagged `slow` and belongs only to `qa-bots`**, so a plain `mvn test`, `qa-heavy` or `qa-release` runs *none* of them.
+To calibrate the bot you must select `qa-bots` explicitly.
 Two ways to do that:

 - **Reactor (no install).** The opt-in aggregator at `tools/reactor/pom.xml` builds the game and the QA module together, so nothing has to be published to `~/.m2` first:

   ```
-  mvn -f tools/reactor/pom.xml test -P slow   # bot sims only
+  mvn -f tools/reactor/pom.xml test -P qa-bots    # bot sims only
-  mvn -f tools/reactor/pom.xml test -P all    # fast + slow
+  mvn -f tools/reactor/pom.xml test -P qa-release # fast + non-bot slow
   ```

 - **Standalone.** Publish the game jar once, then run the QA module against it